tylergneill/skrutable/manual.md

     </tbody>
 </table>

-There is also a very lossy “IASTreduced” (e.g., “samskrtam pathamah”) which I find sometimes comes in handy.
+There is also a very lossy “IASTreduced” (e.g., “samskrtam pathamah”) output option which I find sometimes comes in handy.
 Additional academic schemes not currently featured include CSX (Classical Sanskrit eXtended, e.g. “saüskçtaü paòâmaþ”), REE (by Ronald E. Emmerick, e.g. “saæsk­taæ paèÃma÷”), and the scheme internal to the [DCS](http://www.sanskrit-linguistics.org/dcs/index.php) (by Oliver Hellwig, e.g. “saºskŸtaº paÅåmaµ”).

 More schemes for writing Sanskrit, especially those corresponding to additional Indic scripts, can easily be added to `skrutable` by modifying the code in `phonemes.py` and `scheme_maps.py`.
 I'm happy to help with this.
-Alternatively, for other tools with wider character support, including for other South Asian languages, see [related projects](#related-projects) below.
+Alternatively, for other tools more focused on wider character support, including for other South Asian languages, see [related projects](#related-projects) below.

 Note that I use “encoding” here in the sense of UTF-8 (most often as in over and above ASCII) and “script” in the sense of a distinct character set like either the Roman or Devanagari alphabets (latter actually an abugida), and so I don't use either “Roman” or “Unicode” to refer to any of the individual schemes.
 For more thoughts on such terminology, see [here](http://indology.info/email/members/wujastyk/) and [here](http://sanskritlibrary.org/Sanskrit/pub/lies_sl.pdf).